noleme/noleme-json/README.md

 This project will require you to have the following:

 * Git (versioning)
-* SBT (dependency resolving, publishing and packaging)
+* Maven (dependency resolving, publishing and packaging)

 ### B. Setup